jupyterhub/team-compass/docs/index.md

 Our contribution guide will help you learn our practices so you can co-create with us easily!
 +++
-Click here to get started!
+Click this box to get started!
 ```

 ````